Your Rights and Protections Against Surprise Medical Billing

 You have the right to receive a "Good Faith Estimate" explaining how much your medical care will cost.

-You have the right to receive a Good Faith Estimate for the total expected cost of any non-emergency items or services.
-This includes related costs such as medical tests, prescription drugs, equipment, and hospital fees.
+- You have the right to receive a Good Faith Estimate for the total expected cost of any healthcare items or services upon request or when scheduling such items or services.
+This includes costs like medical tests, prescription drugs, equipment, and hospital fees.

-For questions or more information about your right to a Good Faith Estimate, visit cms.gov/nosurprises/consumers or call (800) 985-3059.
+For questions or more information about your right to a Good Faith Estimate, visit cms.gov/nosurprises/consumers, email FederalPPDRQuestions@cms.hhs.gov, or call (800) 985-3059.

 Patient Estimates for Medical Services